On The Outside

 New beginnings reentry

-Earlier this fall, 2021, some of our volunteers, board members, and friends were able to take part in the planting of the yard for New Beginnings Reentry Services, Inc.’s new property to assist in women re entering society post incarceration.
+In 2021, our volunteers, board members, and friends designed and planted a garden at New Beginnings Reentry Services, a home for women re-entering society post incarceration.
 We were thrilled to be able to support endeavors of using horticulture, as therapy and vocation, as a means of lifting people up upon their release, so it was especially joyous to take part in this on the outside of the prison walls we spend most of our time working behind.
-Learn more about their work and how you can support them here, and stay tuned for future partnerships!
+Learn more about their work and how you can support them here.

 The 2nd Northeast Prison Garden Retreat in Providence, RI.